frouty/freepbx_config/README.md

 # Comment savoir si un téléphone SIP a été enregistré dans le serveur
 Son numéro d'appel s'affiche sur l'écran.
-Sur mon remote IP phone le numéro s'affiche mais je n'arrive pas téléphoner avec.
+Sur mon remote IP phone le numéro s'affiche mais je n'arrive pas téléphoner.
+Essayer de téléphoner
+Essayer *60 donne l'heure

 # Inbound route
 When a call comes into your system from the outside, it will usually arrive along with information about the telephone number that was dialed (also known as the "DID") and the Caller ID of the person who called.